E-Register

 “You have got to be professional with people,” Osborn said.

-The school first opened its doors two years ago inside the Ypsilanti Free Methodist Church, but has since moved to a building on Walnut Street where 50 kids in the preschool through seventh-grade ages are now enrolled.
+The school first opened its doors two years ago inside the Ypsilanti Free Methodist Church, but has since moved to a new building on Walnut Street where 50 kids in the preschool through seventh-grade ages are now enrolled.

 “Our parents really love the program,” Hood, who has only used word of mouth as marketing and advertising, said.
 “To go from five students to 50 students in a couple years with no advertising kind of speaks for itself.
 We don’t cater to one type of student – some of our students are at-risk and some are gifted and talented.
 We have the whole gamut, and our at risk students have had great success.”